raspberrypilearning/cd-dice-roller/en/step_2.md

 --- collapse ---
 ---
-title: I have a trinket account
+title: I have a Trinket account
 ---

 - Click the **Remix** button at the top right of the project.
 If you are not signed in, you will be prompted to do so.
 Once you've signed in, you'll  need to click **Remix** again.
 Clicking this button creates a copy of the project for you to work with.